lbl-srg/obc/specification/source/useCases.rst

 Customizing a control sequence for a VAV system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-(Brent: this example appears to be "how to attach a VAV control sequence to a specific VAV box", as opposed to "how to modify/customize the pre-defined VAV control sequence".
-I argue that they are distinct use cases and we need to consider both.

-(Phil: See below for my 'Customizing a control sequence for a multi-zone VAV system', which includes both customization and configuration for multi-zone systems.
-See just above it for my 'Customizing a control sequence for a single zone VAV system' - a
-poential replacement for 'Customizing a control sequence for a VAV system')

 *Provided by Michael Wetter, LBNL.*

-This use case describes how to customize a control sequence
+This use case describes how to connect a control sequence
-for a VAV system.
+to a VAV system and then customize the control sequence.

 ===========================  ===================================================
 **Use case name**            **Customizing a control sequence for a VAV system**